 Doctors' VisitsWe recommend you schedule appointments with your primary care physician, local travel clinic, and any physical or mental health specialists you are seeing 4-6 weeks prior to your departure.
-Some programs or even visa applications can require a medical form, so make an appointment with your doctor early and bring in relevant medical forms from your program (if applicable) when you go.
+Some programs (or even some visa applications) require a medical form, so make an appointment with your doctor early and bring in relevant medical forms from your program (if applicable) when you go.

-Talk to your doctor about going abroad and getting necessary prescriptions refilled to last for the duration of your program.
+Talk to your doctor about going abroad and getting necessary prescriptions filled to last for the duration of your program.
 Review the Taking Medications Abroad webpage for additional considerations.

 Check with a local travel clinic to see if your host country requires special immunizations or if there are certain health issues to be aware of.
 Bring relevant health records and check with your health insurance provider as some immunizations and visits to travel clinics may not be covered.

-VaccinationsCheck with reliable authorities to find out what vaccinations are currently required and/or recommended for your program location.
+VaccinationsCheck with the resources below to find out what vaccinations are currently required and/or recommended for your program location.
 Don’t delay since you may need several shots taken weeks apart.

 - Centers for Disease Control and Prevention